-Security incident management is a critical control by ISO 27001 standards (Clause A13), and has an equal, if not higher, level of importance in other standards and frameworks. incident management forms an integral
+Security incident management is a critical control by ISO 27001 standards (Clause A13), and has an equal, if not higher, level of importance in other standards and frameworks. incident management forms an integral part

 To counter present day threat scenario, a utilitarian security incident management practice will not suffice and organizations must raise the bar on pre and post incident procedures to create a proactive incident response system.
 To achieve this state of maturity, the following security incident management processes must be included in the overall response system: